 Prophylactic bilateral oophorectomy has been recommended for women at high risk of ovarian cancer.
 The term "hereditary ovarian cancer syndrome" refers to three rare cancer syndromes, which occurs in approximately 5% of all ovarian cancers.
 These are: breast-ovarian cancer syndrome, site-specific cancer syndrome, and hereditary non-polyposis colorectal cancer syndrome (Lynch syndrome I).
 Breast-ovarian syndrome occurs in families with clusters of women with ovarian cancer and/or breast cancer.
-Site-specific ovarian cancer syndrome occurs in families with clusters of ovarian cancer and/or breast cancer.
-Site-specific ovarian cancer syndrome characterized by an inherited predisposition to the development of the early onset (usually ages 40-50) of adenocarcinomas of the colon with proximal colonic predominance, ovary, pancreas, breast, bile duct, cervix, endometrium, and of the urologic (most commonly ureter and renal pelvis) and gastrointestinal systems.
+Site-specific ovarian cancer syndrome occurs in families with clusters of ovarian cancer.
+Lynch syndrome I is a familial cancer syndrome characterized by an inherited predisposition to the development of the early onset (usually ages 40-50) of adenocarcinomas of the colon with proximal colonic predominance, ovary, pancreas, breast, bile duct, cervix, endometrium, and of the urologic (most commonly ureter and renal pelvis) and gastrointestinal systems.